stephenpaynter/Python-For-Networking/README.md

 # Python-For-Networking

-This is a repository for the python code written for networking tasks and study toweards the Devnet Expert exam.
+This is a repository for the python code written for basic networking tasks.